big-org/toychain-data_structures/README.markdown

 # ToyChain

-TC is an attempt to implement a toy version of blockchain.
+ToyChain is an attempt to implement a toy version of blockchain.

 ## Progress

 - [x] Record
 - [x] RecordList
+- [x] Merkle Tree
 - [ ] Block
-- [ ] Merkle Tree
 - [ ] Gossip Protocol

 ## Development